YuDrew/ListApp/README.md

 # ListApp
- Just using a FlatList in React
+ Just using a FlatList in React to pull some sick anime eps